 Because volunteers organise everything from the line-up to the bunting, the Positive Images Festival simply wouldn’t exist without its people.

-Last year, 17,000 of you attended the annual festival.
+In 2019, 17,000 of you attended the annual festival.
 Looking forward to seeing you next time.

 What started as a one day multicultural book and food fair way back in 1995 has grown into a highlight of the Coventry community cultural calendar.